Atmospheric theatre: Palace Theatre (Canton, Ohio)

+The Palace Theatre opened in 1926, a million dollar gift from Harry Ink, a local industrialist, with decoration evoking a Spanish courtyard in the evening or morning.
+It was intended for vaudeville, other performing arts and (initially silent) movies, and the mix of live performances and movies continues to this day.
+The theatre did close, due to declining footfall, in 1976, but local people rallied to save it from demolition and make it viable, and it reopened in 1980, with restoration being ongoing since then.

 Palace Theatre (Marion, Ohio)

-A John Eberson-designed theater, the Palace Theatre (Marion, Ohio) was built in 1928 and renovated in 1976.
+The Palace Theatre was built in 1928 and renovated in 1976 and 2015.
 With a Spanish Revival courtyard design, the theatre features low voltage lighting in the ceiling to mimic stars and the original reconditioned cloud machine to simulate moving clouds.
 Alcoves in the theatre contain stuffed birds, including a macaw that Eberson sometimes included in his interior design work, and most of the original Pietro Caproni statues.